2020 Flower And Garden Festival Guide for Adults

-The full concert line-up for this year can be found here.
+Disney provides a list of the full concert line-up for this year

 The Festival Is Free, But It Can Still Be Expensive

 Yes, the festival is free.
 Checking out the displays is free.
 The concerts are free.
 But the food and drinks, are NOT free.
 Most of the food and drinks tend to range in price from $4.50 to $8.
-There are other expensive items such as Maple Popcorn Shake with Crown Royal Maple Whisky for $11.75 or the Bloomin’ Blueberry Lemon and Ginger Tea served in a mason jar for $15.00.
+There are other expensive items such as Maple Popcorn Shake with Crown Royal Maple Whisky for $11.75.

 While the prices may not seem too bad at first, the catch is that the food and drinks are “sample size.”
 This means that you will need several dishes to make up a meal.
 As you try multiple food and drink items, the total amount of money spent can add up quickly.